They Were Called State Schoolers

 For some, it was a circle of hell; for others, a safe haven.

-The Minnesota State Public School Orphanage Museum was founded to "Remember the Children."
-Visit us today and learn about the unique history of the school from the only known Orphanage Museum in the nation.
+As the only known Orphanage Museum in the nation, the Minnesota State Public School Orphanage Museum was founded to "Remember the Children."
+Visit us to learn about the unique history of the school.
 Explore the Museum, historic Cottage 11, the Children's Cemetery, and interactive campus to get a glimpse of what life was like for the children who called the orphanage their home.

-Whether you schedule a guided group tour or choose a self-guided visit, you will find an unforgettable history awaits you in Owatonna.
+Whether you schedule a guided group tour or choose a self-guided visit, you will find unforgettable history awaiting you in Owatonna.